Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Empirical application

-Panel A of Figure \ref{ch6latent2bns} depicts the MPM and 95\% HPD interval of the price jump intensity variable, $\delta_{t}^{p}$, over the sample period.
-In contrast to the evident link between the magnitude of the variance jump intensity and the characteristics of the market, the magnitude and dynamic behaviour of $\delta_{t}^{p}$ do not track market conditions in any obvious way.
-Specifically, an increase in the intensity of price jumps is both relatively short lived (compared to that of variance jumps)\emph{\ }and associated with periods in which the magnitude of the observed jumps (Figure \ref{all_data}, Panel C) may either be large or small.
-That is, an increase in price jump intensity does not appear to\textbf{\ }correlate\textbf{\ }with a period of \textit{large} price jumps only.
+Time series plots of the MPMs and the 95\% HPD\ intervals of both jump intensity processes, $\delta_{t}^{p}$ and $\delta_{t}^{v}$, computed at every time point over the estimation period, are displayed in Panels A and B, respectively, of Figure \ref{intensity}.\textbf{ }As is evident from a comparison of the two panels, the dynamics of the price and volatility jumps are quite distinct.
+Price jump clustering - associated with sustained periods of high values for $\delta_{t}^{p}$ - occurs intermittently throughout the sample period, and without any obvious tracking of market conditions.
+An increase in the intensity of price jumps is both relatively short-lived\ (compared to that of variance jumps) and associated with periods in which the magnitude of the observed jumps (Figure \ref{jump}, Panel A) is either large or small.
+That is, an increase in price jump intensity does not appear to\ correlate\ with a period of large price jumps only.
+The magnitude of price jumps, however, is found to be associated with the level of volatility, with the MPM and 95\%\ HPD interval of the parameter $\gamma_{p}$ being in the highly positive region.